8 Frequently Asked Mortgage Questions

 Maybe you’ve heard some horror stories about homebuying: rising prices, housing shortages and tightened lending requirements.
 But searching for your dream home doesn’t have to be nightmarish when armed with knowledge to face today’s market.

 We’ll answer potential buyers’ most common questions.
-But first, some good and bad news: Yes, creeping home prices put April’s median price of an existing home at about $260,000, 5.5% higher than the same time last year.
+But first, some good and bad news: Yes, creeping home prices put September’s median price of an existing home at about $258,100, 4.2% higher than the same time last year, according to the National Association of Realtors.
 And yes, while lending requirements were tighter earlier this year, there are signs that’s changing.
 The upside of rising home prices and a general housing shortage is that more people are sitting it out, which means lenders need a way to bring business back.
 In June, mortgage credit availability increased, with just one catch — it was offset by a decline in credit for government loans.

 Whether you’re shopping for a government-backed mortgage or a conventional one, our experts tell you what you need to know.